Causal Feature Selection via Orthogonal Search: Methodology

-\paragraph{From Double ML to Causal Discovery:} The distinction between policy variables and confounding variables is not always known in advance, which motivates us to consider the more general setting of causal discovery.
+\paragraph{From Double ML to Causal Discovery:} The distinction between policy variables and confounding variables is not always known in advance.
+Fortunately, as described in \cref{sec:nonpar}, Double ML relies on estimating a non-parameteric estimand that does only depend on observational data and not on the causal model.
+This will allow us to exploit the same approach iteratively in the setting of causal discovery.
 To this end, we consider a set of variables $X = \{ X_1, X_2, \cdots X_d \}$ which includes direct causal parents of the outcome variable $Y$ as well as other variables.
-We also reiterate our assumption that the relationship between outcome variable and direct causal parents of the outcome variable is linear.
-The relationship among other variables can be nonlinear.
-We now provide a general approach to scanning putative direct causes scaling ``linearly'' with their number, based on the application of a statistical test and a parameter estimation based on Debiased machine learning method.
+We also reiterate our assumption that the relationship between the outcome variable and direct causal parents of the outcome variable is linear.
+The relationship among other variables can be cyclic and nonlinear.
+We now provide a general approach to scanning putative direct causes scaling ``polynomially'' in their number (see \textit{Computational Complexity} paragraph in next section), based on the application of a statistical test and Double ML estimators.
 We describe first the algorithm and then provide theoretical support for its performance.